-The University of Maine System does not discriminate on the grounds of race, color, religion, sex, sexual orientation, including transgender status and gender expression, nation origin, citizenship status, age, disability, genetic information or veteran’s status in employment, education, and all other programs and activities.
-Please contact Amie Parker Human Resource Director, Merrill Hall, 207-778-7083 (TDD/TTY 207-778-7000) firstname.lastname@example.org with questions or concerns.
+The University of Maine at Farmington does not discriminate on the grounds of race, color, religion, sex, sexual orientation, including transgender status and gender expression, national origin, citizenship status, age, disability, genetic information or veteran status in employment, education, and all other programs and activities.

 Inquiries or complaints about discrimination in employment or education may also be referred to the Maine Human Rights Commission.
 Inquiries or complaints about discrimination in employment may be referred to the U.S. Equal Opportunity Commission.